-Report by the South Centre Tax Initiative’s Developing Country Expert Group, August 2020
+Report on Tax Initiative’s Developing Country Expert Group, August 2020

 Assessment of the Two-Pillar Approach to Address the Tax Challenges Arising from the Digitalization of the Economy

 An Outline of Positions Favourable to Developing Countries